big-unibo/DataPlatformDesign/README.md

 - --solution {path_to_service_ontology.ttl}
 - --preferences {path_to_service_ontology.ttl}

-which specify the path of the ontologies to be copied into the scenario. <u>Please note that in case of using user-defined ontologies with different namespaces than the default ones, such ontologies' namespaces and prefixes <b>must</b> be updated in </u> `/dataplatform_design/src/test/scenarios/scenario_{scenario_name}/configs/config.yml`.
+which specify the path of the ontologies to be copied into the scenario.

+ <u>Please note that in case of using user-defined ontologies with different namespaces than the default ones, such ontologies' namespaces, prefixes, and paths <b>must</b> be updated in </u> `/dataplatform_design/src/test/scenarios/{scenario_name}/configs/config.yml`.

 ### Testing scenarios